 Annie Grace revamped her own relationship with alcohol — she stripped it of its power and changed her beliefs about booze being a reward — and today she helps others across the globe do the same.
 Her approach helps people where rehabs have not.
 She’s created a brand new way to look at the role of alcohol in our lives, establishing a safe space for those who question their drinking but haven’t self-diagnosed as alcoholics stuck in denial of an incurable disease.
 Annie Grace preaches compassion, knowing its power over shame and blame is the best way to achieve lasting change.
-And, she offers a proven alternative to the obsolete-and-ineffective-yet-still-relied-upon recipe for success that deems anything less than 100 percent abstinence from alcohol is failure.
+And, she offers a proven alternative to the largely ineffective recipe for so-called “success”—the one that says anything less than 100% abstinence is failure.
 Annie Grace doesn’t teach people how to be sober; she helps them quash their desire to drink in the first place.

 “In her book, This Naked Mind, author Annie Grace shares her story of quitting alcohol and uses psychology and neuroscience research and a “no scare statistics” approach to empower readers to do the same.”